 - How to buy an MRT ride: Buy a one-time blue token or an EasyCard (aka IC Card) at the station kiosks.
 The station kiosks only accept cash; I found that the station attendants are willing to break larger bills.

 - Riding the MRT: Taiwan has a polite culture that tends to follow the rule, so remember to act accordingly when riding the MRT.
 The MRT tends to be very quiet and is always on time.

 Take advantage of Taipei’s MRT; it’s clean, safe and affordable.
 It was my primary way of getting around.
-I spent $25 on the MRT during the week I stayed in Taiwan.
+I spent $25 USD on the MRT during the week I stayed in Taiwan.

 - How to ride the bus: You can use the MRT EasyCard to ride the bus.
 When you board the bus, tap your card once.
-Tap it another time when exiting the bus.
+Tap it another time when you’re exiting the bus.

 - Through a Taiwanese mobile app (iOS, Android).
-Booking a ticket only reserves it, so you need to claim it as well.
+Booking a train ticket only reserves it, so you need to claim it as well.
 If you don’t claim your ticket (whether in person or digitally) within 20 minutes of departure time, they can give it to someone else.

 Don’t book train tickets through the website.
 It’s confusing and the only way to claim a ticket digitally is through the mobile app.

 Most trains will depart from the Taipei Main Station.
 Google Maps has several “Taipei Main Stations” depending on whether you’re catching a train, bus or the MRT.
-Double check the “Subway services” section of the location on Google Maps to make sure it is the right place for your need.
+Double-check the “Subway services” section of the location on Google Maps to make sure it is the right place for your need.